aspose-email/Aspose.Email-API-Reference-Tutorials/email/english/java/calendar-appointments/aspose-email-java-filter-exchange-appointments-by-date/_index.md

 IEWSClient client = EWSClient.getEWSClient(mailboxUri, username, password, domain);
 ```

-This establishes a connection to your Exchange server using the Aspose.Email library.

-## What Is “build exchange query java”?

-The phrase **build exchange query java** describes the process of creating an `ExchangeQueryBuilder` instance, configuring its criteria (such as date ranges, subject, or organizer), and then executing that query against an Exchange mailbox.
-The builder abstracts the complex SOAP requests behind a fluent Java API, making it simple to **retrieve exchange calendar events** without writing raw XML.

-## Why Use Aspose.Email for Java?

-- **Comprehensive EWS support** – handles appointments, contacts, tasks, and more.
-- **No need for Outlook** – works directly with the Exchange server.
-- **High performance** – efficient network usage and memory management.
-- **Rich documentation** – extensive examples help you get started quickly, making this an excellent **aspose email java tutorial**.
+The `IEWSClient` class is the primary entry point for interacting with Exchange Web Services; it manages authentication, request execution, and response handling.

-## Filtering Appointments by Date (Exchange Query Date Range)
+## Filtering appointments by date (Exchange query date range)

 The core feature of this tutorial is filtering appointments between specific dates.
-Here's how you can achieve that:
+Here’s how you can achieve that:

-### Step 1: Configure Date Formats
+### Step 1: configure date formats

-Start by setting up a `SimpleDateFormat` object for parsing date strings into Java `Date` objects.
+First, create a reusable `SimpleDateFormat` instance to parse date strings into Java `Date` objects.

 ```java
 import java.text.ParseException;